dfockler/dfockler.github.io/_posts/2016-05-20-web-server.md

     // that we can read and write data to. let stream = listener.accept().unwrap().0;
     read_request(stream);

-    // This will close the listener and exit the program drop(listener);
 }

 // This function takes the stream we just got from the